 Since the passage of the 1978 Nuclear Nonproliferation Act, Congress has been closely involved in efforts to prevent or slow the development of nuclear arsenals by India and Pakistan.
-In the light of the current situation in Afghanistan and the war on terrorism, Congress might consider the following questions:
+In the light of the global war on terrorism, and limited Pakistani cooperation in nonproliferation, Congress might consider the following questions:

-- How does the risk of war between India and Pakistan, possibly using nuclear weapons, affect U.S. military missions in Afghanistan? - What sources of leverage does the U.S. now have toward India and Pakistan? - Are new sources of leverage vis-a-vis Indian and Pakistani proliferation needed?
-Should new leverage be focused on averting nuclear use rather than on limiting nuclear proliferation? - As the Bush administration considers options for ensuring that nuclear weapons, material or technology stays out of the hands of terrorists, are there options for assisting India and/or Pakistan in this regard that do not undermine U.S. obligations as a party to the Nuclear Nonproliferation Treaty? - How effective are economic or other sanctions, and which might work best?
+- What sources of leverage does the U.S. now have toward India and Pakistan? - Are new sources of leverage vis-a-vis Indian and Pakistani proliferation needed?
+Should new leverage be focused on averting nuclear use rather than on limiting nuclear proliferation? - Should India and Pakistan be priority recipients of cooperative threat reduction assistance?
+What options exist in this regard that do not undermine U.S. obligations as a party to the Nuclear Nonproliferation Treaty? - How effective are economic or other sanctions, and which might work best?

-23 Annual data exchanges on the facilities, according to some, were at first less than forthcoming.
+22 Annual data exchanges on the facilities, according to some, were at first less than forthcoming.
 See Hibbs, Mark, "India and Pakistan Fail to Include New SWU Plants on Exchanged Lists," Nuclear Fuel, March 30, 1992, p.
 6.

-24 The hotlines were not used to good effect either in Operation Brass Tacks in 1987 or in May 1998 around the nuclear tests.
+23 The hotlines were not used to good effect either in Operation Brass Tacks in 1987 or in May 1998 around the nuclear tests.